Poland Solar Photovoltaic (PV) Market Development Perspective and Opportunities in 2019

 ReneSola Ltd. announced at the end of November 2018 that it was awarded 26 solar utility projects in Poland with a capacity of 1 MW for each.
 These 26 projects are under Poland's Contract for Difference (CFD) regime and eligible for a 15-year guaranteed tariff of PLN 354.8-358.8/MWh, close to the highest auction price of PLN 364.9/MWh.

 If you need more information for solar projects in Poland, please do not hesitate to download from here: Sample list with contact details of solar project owners in Poland

 The full contact details and relevant information about the Polish solar PV market, you may receive with a 1-year subscription for Poland Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.
-Furthermore, you will receive up to 4 quarterly updates and discount for all subscribers by the end of February 2019.
+Furthermore, you will receive up to 4 quarterly updates.

 For a better understanding of benefits from using our reports, you may read here: Benefit List - Reports of Renewable Market Watch - 2019